beliciataylor/academic-kickstart/not-using/blog.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 55  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.

-title = "Recent Blog Posts"
+title = "Latest Posts"
 subtitle = ""

 [content]
   # Page type to display.
-E.g. post, talk, or publication.
+E.g. post, talk, or publication. (recent_blog?)
   page_type = "recent_blog"

   # Choose how much pages you would like to display (0 = all pages)